- Forms

-The calendar picker is seen activated in a variety of ways:
+The calendar picker is activated in a variety of ways:

-On activation, a box with a month-calendar is laid over the current page, prompting the user to select a date in the box.
+On activation, a box with a month-calendar is displayed on the current page, prompting the user to select a date in the box.
 It is most common to only show one month, but some interfaces show up to 3 month calendars next to each other to ease the click-burden of the user and provide a better overview.

 The month-box calendar comes with several different shortcuts: